Vera, Croatia: History

 The first written mention of the village of "Were" comes from 1400 with subsequent references in 1443, 1460 and 1482.
 The settlement was conquered by the Ottoman Empire in 1526 after the fall of Vukovar and it was liberated in 1687 after more than 150 years of Ottoman rule.

-After the Treaty of Karlowitz the village became a part of Vukovar estate.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1725.
 The village was initially owned by the Kuffstein family, then from 1736 by the Eltz family who will build their Eltz Manor in Vukovar as a center of the estate.
 The village appeared under the name of Vera in János Lipszky's Repertorium published in Buda in 1808.
 Lajos Nagy's work published in 1829 states that there was 90 houses, with 22 Roman Catholic and 698 Eastern Orthodox inhabitants in the village.

 Up until the mid-19th century area of Vera was a part of much larger Palača Swamplands.
 After the completion of Bobota Canal surrounding areas were transformed into agricultural lands.
 From 27 December 1920 (when they arrived in Vukovar) soldiers and families of the White Russian émigrés who were followers of Pyotr Wrangel settled in Bobota, Pačetin, Bršadin, Trpinja and Vera.